apache/maven-site/content/markdown/repositories/artifacts.md

 | war          | `war`     |              |
 | **any**      | any       |              |

-From table above, we can see that if we define the dependency type as "war", we will hit the "war" handler, that will result in using the `war` extension (which may not be obvious, as the type and extension we end up with are the same, but internally this indirection does happen).
-The "test-jar" is more obvious, as it translates to `jar` extension.
-Finally, the **any** last row will be used if none above matches, hence in that case your "type" is used just as "extension", for example you can write `<type>tar.gz</type>` for dependency, and you will end up with extension `tar.gz` (all this happens because as there is no artifact handler named "tar.gz" in table above).
-Still, you should be aware that this table above may be extended by various plugins and extensions you use in your build!
+From the table above, we can see that if we define the dependency type as "war", we will hit the "war" handler.
+That will result in using the `war` extension (which may not be obvious, as the type and extension we end up with are the same, but internally this indirection does happen).
+The "test-jar" is more obvious, as it translates to the `jar` extension.
+Finally, the **any** last row will be used if none of the above match.
+Hence in that case the "type" is used as the "extension".
+For example. if the dependency type is `<type>tar.gz</type>`, the extension will also be `tar.gz`.

-Also, this has "interesting" consequences, consider for example following Artifact:
+This table may be extended by plugins and extensions used in the build.

-`org.project:reusable-test-support:1.0:tests:jar`.
-With type handlers above, maybe surprisingly, the dependency to this very same artifact can be described in two ways:
+Also, this has "interesting" consequences.
+Consider the artifact `org.project:reusable-test-support:1.0:tests:jar`.
+With the type handlers above, maybe surprisingly, the dependency to this very same artifact can be described in two ways:

 ```xml